 2. Flip the lemon over and cut out the core.
 Prepare an extra lemon by slicing it in half and juicing it into a cup, and set aside

 3. Place your cored lemon onto a paper plate.
-Use your plastic spoon to mush the center of the lemon and making it juicy.
+Use your plastic spoon to mush the center of the lemon and make it juicy.
 Be sure to keep all that lovely juice inside the lemon!

 4. Put a few drops of the food coloring into the center of the lemon.